leobeosab/RyanWise.Me/jekyll/_posts/2019-05-13-python-with-apex.markdown

 ---

 # Intro
 Using this amazing tool I found called [Apex](https://apex.run) we will get a basic Python, Node.js, Ruby, etc AWS Lambda API running in minutes!
-We are going to make an API I'll be using Python for this guide but it only takes 1 line of code to change the runtime you want :)
+I'll be using Python for this guide but it only takes 1 line of code to change the runtime you want :)

 ## Step One: Installing & Setting up AWS CLI + Apex
-The easiest way to setup Apex is to use the AWS CLI though this is completely up to you, Apex also allows Environment Variables, IAM roles and more.
+The easiest way to setup Apex is to use the AWS CLI, though this is completely up to you.
+Apex also allows configuration via Environment Variables, IAM roles and more.

 So let's install AWS CLI

 MacOS (My OS at the time of writing)